 All current law has been followed in the development of deferred federal income taxes.
-The most significant recent change in law affecting deferred taxes is the expiration on January 1, 2005 of the 30% and 50% bonus depreciation provisions enacted by the Job Creation and Worker Assistance Act of 2002 and the Jobs and Growth Tax Relief Act of 2003, respectively.
+Recent significant changes in law affecting deferred taxes include the expiration on January 1, 2005 of the 30% and 50% bonus depreciation provisions enacted by the Job Creation and Worker Assistance Act of 2002 and the Jobs and Growth Tax Relief Act of 2003, respectively.
 Accordingly, except in the case of certain qualified self-constructed assets placed in service in 2005, bonus depreciation has not been calculated on property placed in service between January 1, 2005 and December 31, 2007 when bonus depreciation was not allowed.
 The residual impact of bonus depreciation taken on qualified property placed in service in prior periods is reflected in the accumulated deferred income tax balances for 2009-2012.

-Since the effective date of SCG's 2008 GRC decision, Congress has passed three major pieces of legislation with tax implications for SCG's 2012 TY estimates.
+Since the effective date of SCG's 2008 GRC decision, Congress has passed four major pieces of legislation with deferred tax implications for SCG's 2012 TY estimates.

-- The Economic Stimulus Act of 2008 (2008 Act) included a provision that allowed enhanced 50% bonus depreciation on the acquition cost of qualified property, with a recovery period of 20 years or less that got placed in service in 2008. - The American Recovery and Reinvestment Act of 2009 (2009 Act) included a one year extension of 50% bonus depreciation for qualified property placed into service before 1/1/2010. - The Small Business Jobs Act of 2010 (2010 Act) included another one-year extension of bonus tax depreciation for qualified property placed in service before January 1, 2011.
+- The Economic Stimulus Act of 2008 included a provision that allowed additional 50% bonus depreciation on the acquition cost of qualified property, with a recovery period of 20 years or less that got placed in service in 2008. - The American Recovery and Reinvestment Act of 2009 included a one year extension of 50% bonus depreciation for qualified property placed into service before 1/1/2010. - The Small Business Jobs Act of 2010 included another one-year extension of 50% bonus depreciation for qualified property placed in service before January 1, 2011. - The Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010 ("Tax Relief Act"), which the President signed on December 17, 2010, as described below.